bonomi-research/bonomi-research.github.io/_pages/research-projects.md

 ## Knowledge discovery with biomedical data

-Current information systems enable the collection of large biomedical datasets which can be used by data-driven models to significantly advance patient care.
+<div style="text-align: justify"> Current information systems enable the collection of large biomedical datasets which can be used by data-driven models to significantly advance patient care.
 To extract useful medical knowledge, we have proposed new pattern mining techniques that capture the temporal correlation between the medical events (e.g., symptoms for a disease, disease evolution) and are robust in the presence of noise/missing values.
-These patterns can be used to construct similarity measures for effective patient retrieval in large biomedical datasets and to improve prediction models for mortality studies
+These patterns can be used to construct similarity measures for effective patient retrieval in large biomedical datasets and to improve prediction models for mortality studies.</div>

 ### Relevant Publications
 - Bonomi, L., Fan L, Jiang X., 2020.
 Noise-tolerant similarity search in temporal medical data.
 Journal of biomedical informatics, 13, p.103667